-Under Armour sticks up for athletes after Trump spars with Steph Curry
+Under Armour says it backs 'athletes' and 'flag' after divisive Trump remarks

+As President Trump picked fights with the sports world, Under Armour drew attention to itself with how it responded.
-Under Armour has picked a team, and it's siding with the athletes.

-The sportswear brand tweeted Saturday that it "stands by our Athletes for free speech, expression and a unified America."
+After Trump uninvited Under Armour (UA) endorser Stephen Curry to the White House and lashed out at some NFL players, the sportswear brand tweeted Saturday that it "stands by our Athletes for free speech, expression and a unified America."

+But the company later deleted that tweet and replaced it with one that adds the word "flag."

+"@UnderArmour stands for the flag and by our Athletes for free speech, expression and a unified America," the updated tweet reads.

-The tweet came just hours after President Trump said he would rescind a White House invitation for Stephen Curry, the Golden State Warriors's superstar and Under Armour (UA) endorser.
+The company's tweets were posted just hours after President Trump said he would rescind a White House invitation for Curry, the Golden State Warriors's superstar player.

 "Going to the White House is considered a great honor for a championship team.
 Stephen Curry is hesitating, therefore invitation is withdrawn!"
 Trump tweeted after learning that Curry told reporters he didn't "want to go" to the White House ceremony commending the Warriors's NBC championship title.

-Note: This story has been updated with Under Armour's latest tweet.